International Year for the Elimination of Child Labour Stakeholder Meeting

 Part II: Reports on current strategies and activities for the elimination of child labour

-by members of the Child Labour Network: Action against Child Exploitation (ACE), Terra Renaissance, Save the Children Japan
+by members of the Child Labour Network: Action against Child Exploitation (ACE), Terra Renaissance, and Save the Children Japan

 Part III: Reports from various stakeholders